11 Must Have Cloud Services to Turbo Charge your Business

 #4 Backup and Sync in the Cloud: SpiderOak

-#5 Email in the Cloud: Google Apps
+#5 Email in the Cloud: Google Workspace

 #6 Security & Encryption in the Cloud: Private Internet Access VPN*